 Given the opportunity, I know that John would make positive contributions to society and be a productive and upstanding citizen.
 I believe this because I am aware of John's efforts over the years.
 As a social worker at a crime victims' assistance program, I am intimately aware of the impact of crimes on the lives of real people.
 I believe John would continue to be a wonderful advocate for the rights of victims, and an effective one, if he were returned to society.
 I wholeheartedly support John MacKenzie's request to be released from prison.
 It is my sincere hope that the Division of Parole will give his parole release every consideration."

-*** "Mr. MacKenzie is now almost sixty-three years old and is incontrovertibly not the same man he was when he entered prison in 1976.
+*** "Mr. MacKenzie is now seventy years old and is incontrovertibly not the same man he was when he entered prison in 1976.
 He has worked arduously to become a responsible educated and accomplished individual within the confines of the correctional system.
 His achievements are impressive, particularly in the area of his unflagging determination to establish a victims awareness program.
 This one undertaking alone demonstrates his acceptance of his culpability in the action that sent him to prison, his remorse and his desire to make amends in the only way he knows how.

-Despite spending the last thirty-three years in prison, Mr. MacKenzie has amassed an assortment of degrees, certificates and recommendations that would be notable in someone who had spent that same amount of time in free society.
+Despite spending the last forty years in prison, Mr. MacKenzie has amassed an assortment of degrees, certificates and recommendations that would be notable in someone who had spent that same amount of time in free society.
 It is time to give him the opportunity to show that he can be a good and responsible citizen in society, as he has proven himself to be in confinement."

 *** "I first met John MacKenzie four years ago during one of the visits organized by the [Zen Mountain] Monastery in the effort to connect our community with the inmates practicing Buddhism as part of our affiliate group at Green Haven Correctional Facility...
 It was hard for me to imagine that this gentle man could have committed a crime serious enough to cause him to be incarcerated in a maximum security prison.
 Not only did I not feel uncomfortable around John, I actually felt that this was a man that I could trust, and that feeling was not diminished with subsequent visits to Green Haven.
 Over the years I have only heard good things about John spoken by long-time members of the Monastery who have had the privilege to know him and experience first-hand how hard he has worked to turn his life around...
 I believe the proof he has given of his incredible courage and determination in the face of adversity would be an invaluable example for all of us striving to live a life honestly, openly, and in a way that nourishes not only ourselves, but others as well."

 *** "I know the program instituted by John Daido Loori and his colleagues at several correctional institutions in north-eastern states.
 It is comprehensive and has changed many lives.
 It serves as an important role model for other religious organizations to follow.
 John MacKenzie is an active leader in that program at the Woodbourne Correctional Facility.
 He has taken vows of repentance for past crimes and determination to serve others.
 It is clear to me that Mr. MacKenzie has, with his own effort and with the support of his Buddhist friends and colleagues, undergone the change requisite for his release on parole.
 My long career of Buddhist teaching has been grounded on the faith that people change.
 Indeed, our society is grounded on change in people.
 Educators, ministers and all people involved in social welfare know that people change.
 The very use of the term "corrections" in our facilities shows this fact.
-In his more than thirty-three years of penitentiary repentance, John MacKenzie has changed very much for the better.
+In his more than forty years of penitentiary repentance, John MacKenzie has changed very much for the better.
 He is your success story.
 I urge you to give Mr. MacKenzie a chance to prove himself in the broader community, and give him the parole he has earned."

 *** "I am writing on behalf of John MacKenzie, currently incarcerated at Woodbourne Correctional Facility, and petitioning for parole once again this year.
 I met John after writing an article about the death and funeral of his mother at Zen Mountain Monastery, and we have been corresponding back and forth for some years now.